-The archive will be available from the Audience URL approximately 24 business hours after the live call has concluded and will remain active for 30 days.
+The archive will be made available 24 hours after the live call has concluded and will remain active for 30 days.

 Cautionary Note Regarding Forward-Looking Statements